 Studies have found that people who are mentally strong are able to produce healthier and thicker hair.

 If you notice or feel anything unusual about your appearance or hairline, quickly act at your earliest.
-If the cause is male pattern baldness, it can lead to rapid hair loss, and from having a receding hairline, you might have no hairline left.
+If the cause is male pattern baldness or female pattern hair loss, it can lead to rapid hair loss, and from having a receding hairline, you might have no hairline left.